wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * https://learn.hashicorp.com/well-architected-framework
    <br /><br />

+Use cases listed at https://www.consul.io/

+   * Consul on Kubernetes
+   * Control access with Consul API Gateway
+   * Discover Services with Consul
+   * Enforce Zero Trust Networking with Consul
+   * Load Balancing with Consul
+   * Manage Traffic with Consul
+   * Multi-Platform Service Mesh with Consul
+   * Network Infrastructure Automation with Consul
+   * Observability with Consul
+   </br /><br />

 Adoption of Consul aims to yield these benefits:

 * Faster Time to Market from velocity of getting things done